Position Description Exam #: 21/39D31/01JL

 To view the complete job description visit the Monterey County website:

 Pursuant to Section 6060 of the Business and Professionals Code, current, valid membership in the California State Bar is required by date of hire.
 KNOWLEDGE/SKILLS/ABILITIES:

-In addition, a combination of experience, education and/or training which substantially demonstrates the following knowledge, skills, and abilities:
+A combination of experience, education and/or training which substantially demonstrates the following knowledge, skills, and abilities:

 Working Knowledge of:

 - The duties, responsibilities, powers and limitations of the Office of the District Attorney.